sebsuenkler/holmes-adventure/README.md

-# Sherlock Holmes: Terminal Case 🕵️‍♂️
+# Sherlock Holmes: AI-powered Interactive Adventure

-Welcome to **Sherlock Holmes: Terminal Case**, an interactive text-based adventure game powered by AI!
+Welcome to **Sherlock Holmes: Interactive Adventure**, an interactive text-based adventure game powered by AI!
 Step into the shoes of the world's greatest detective and solve mysteries generated dynamically by a Large Language Model (LLM) accessed via the Nebius API.

 Experience Victorian London, gather clues, interrogate suspects, and use your deductive prowess – all narrated in the **first-person perspective** as if you *are* Sherlock Holmes.

-![Placeholder Image - Consider adding a screenshot/GIF of gameplay here]

 ## Features ✨